KazanovLab/ProteolysisStructuralPrediction/README.md

 After completing the calculations, the main script creates a directory named `results` if it does not already exist, and places the final and intermediate output files under the folder with the PDB ID name:

-* `<Structure_ID>_predictions.txt` - the calculated scores of structural susceptibility to proteolysis assigned to the P1 site (Schechter-Berger notation) in a file with a concise format.
+* `<Structure_ID>.predictions.txt` - the calculated scores of structural susceptibility to proteolysis assigned to the P1 site (Schechter-Berger notation) in a file with a concise format.

 * `scores` - folder containing detailed output of the method, including the predicted structural susceptibility scores and all associated structural features.
 If visualization option was enabled, this folder will also contain a Chimera session file.